HL7/US-Core/input/pagecontent/future-of-US-core.md

 >A *timezone* is a geographical region in which residents observe the same standard time.
 A *time offset* is an amount of time subtracted from or added to Coordinated Universal Time (UTC) time to get the current civil time, whether it is standard time or daylight saving time (DST).[^1]

 A common practice is to preserve the source data time offsets as the original offset or convert them to Coordinated Universal Time (UTC) time.
 Making this a requirement is one consideration.
 Another is adding server best practices for preserving source timezones using the FHIR standard [timezone extension].
-A third is providing a client algorithm for resolving time offsets and time zones.
+A third is providing a Client algorithm for resolving time offsets and time zones.

 #### Record or Update Data